thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 | Update            | `200`           | `application/json`    | `'Kate'`      |
 | Destroy           | `200`           | `application/json`    | `'Kate'`      |

+### Exercise

 A **safe** REST action is one that doesn't modify any resources.
-Which REST actions from the above example are safe?
+Turn to a partner and see you can determine which REST actions from the above example are safe.
+Afterwards, explain what REST is to your partner in your own words.

+## Why is REST so important?

+REST is one way of structuring client-server HTTP communication.
+However, it's a very popular structure because it leads to a **separation of concerns** between clients and servers.
+Since the goals of clients and servers are well-defined, it's easy to develop and evolve clients and servers independently.
+In other words, you can easily add and remove RESTful clients or servers.

+### Exercise

+Think about what scenarios would cause you to add or remove a RESTful client or server.
+After ten seconds, I'll cold call on a few of you for an answer.

 ## How do you build a RESTful Express server?